Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: The enhancement mechanism

 Combining the scalar power spectrum \eqref{ps} and the tensor power spectrum \eqref{pt}, we obtain the tensor-to-scalar ratio

-Since the Planck 2018 results give $A_s=2.1\times 10^{-9}$ at the pivotal scale $k_*=0.05$ Mpc$^{-1}$ \cite{Akrami:2018odb}, in order to produce enough abundance PBH DM, the scalar power spectrum should be enhanced at least seven-orders of magnitude to reach $A_s\sim \mathcal{O}(0.01)$ at small scales.
-From the power spectrum \eqref{ps}, we see that a high peak in the coupling function $G(\phi)$ could realize this purpose.
-If we want the effect of the peak function is only to enhance the power spectrum at small scales while keeping the predictions of $n_s$ and $r$ at large scales, the peak function should be negligible away from the peak.
+Since the Planck 2018 results give $A_s=2.1\times 10^{-9}$ at the pivotal scale $k_*=0.05$ Mpc$^{-1}$ \cite{Akrami:2018odb}, in order to produce enough abundance PBH DM, the scalar power spectrum should be enhanced at least seven orders of magnitude to reach $A_s\sim \mathcal{O}(0.01)$ at small scales.
+From the power spectrum \eqref{ps}, we see that a big peak in the coupling function $G(\phi)$ could realize this purpose.
+If we want the effect of the peak function is to enhance the power spectrum at small scales only while keeping the predictions of $n_s$ and $r$ at large scales, the peak function should be negligible away from the peak.
 Inspired by the coupling $\omega(\phi)=1/\phi$ in Brans-Dicke theory \cite{Brans:1961sx}, a suitable peak function is \cite{Lin:2020goi}

-where $h\sim \mathcal{O}(10^9)$ gives the amplitude of the peak, $w\sim \mathcal{O}(10^{-10})$ controls the width of the peak, and $\phi_p$ determines the position of the peak in the power spectrum.
+where $h$ gives the amplitude of the peak, $w$ controls the width of the peak, and $\phi_p$ determines the position of the peak in the power spectrum.
 Because the peak function is negligible at the CMB scale, from Eq. \eqref{nseq10} and Eq. \eqref{req1}, the scalar spectral index and the tensor-to-scalar ratio reduce to the standard canonical slow-roll inflation results

 With the help of Eqs. \eqref{abg1} and \eqref{abg2}, we obtain the number of $e$-folds before the end of inflation at the horizon exit for the pivotal scale,